Nuketown (song)

-"Nuketown" is a song by American rapper Ski Mask the Slump God, featuring vocals from fellow American rapper Juice WRLD.
-It was released as the second track off of Ski Mask the Slump God's debut studio album, Stokeley.
+"Nuketown," originally titled "Cutthroat" is a song by American rapper Ski Mask the Slump God, featuring fellow American rapper Juice Wrld.
+It was released as the second track of the former's debut studio album Stokeley.

+Background

-"Nuketown" was the first track that Juice WRLD and Ski Mask the Slump God had recorded in mid 2018; however, it was the only track that would be officially released during Higgins' lifetime.
-The track is very reminiscent of the loud aggressive tracks that Goulbourne used to release with the late XXXTentacion, with Juice WRLD paying homage to him on his verse on the track.
+"Nuketown" was the first track that the artists had recorded in mid-2018, being the only track that would be officially released during Juice's lifetime from the session.
+The track is very reminiscent of the loud aggressive tracks that Ski Mask used to release with the late XXXTentacion, with Juice Wrld paying homage to him on his verse on the track.

 Critical reception

 The song received positive reviews.
 Writing for Pitchfork, Trey Alston praised the production and Ski Mask the Slump God's cadence, saying "[Ski Mask the Slump God] deflects attention from a mid-tempo, bass-heavy beat and allocates it to his jittery cadence".
 Donna-Claire Chesman of DJbooth labelled the song "[a] dark [shout] of the SoundCloud era".